HOW TO TRAIN FOR A HALF-MARATHON (or any race really)

 10 June 2019

 Hannah is Church Army’s Communications Officer!
 She loves a good challenge, which is why she'll be running the Great North Run in September for Church Army.
-Hannah considered doing the upcoming Abseil too, but she's not sure anyone would sponsor her because she loves adrenaline-fueled activities (and has already done a skydive and a bungee jump of her own accord)!
+Hannah considered doing an Abseil too, but she's not sure anyone would sponsor her because she loves adrenaline-fueled activities (and has already done a skydive and a bungee jump of her own accord)!

 P.S If you thought a half-marathon was mad, Andy Weir is running 113 mile along the Northumberland coast and hopefully arriving in Newcastle in time to run another 13.1 miles in the Great North Run.
 If Andy doesn't deserve sponsoring for this crazy run, I don't know who does!
 Find out more about Andy's 113 miles then the Great North Run.